DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/security/cis/config.md

 After a scan configuration has been successfully created, it can be updated or deleted according to your needs.

-Under the scan configuration tab, click the __ⵗ__ action button to the right of a configuration:
+Under the scan configuration tab, click the __┇__ action button to the right of a configuration:

 - Select __Edit__ to update the configuration.
 You can update the description, template, and scan items.
 The configuration name cannot be changed.
 - Select __Delete__ to delete the configuration.